khalid-hussain/shaheen/chap8.md

 Al-Zeghel replied, "Thank God we found such a person."

-After the third day of these events, Badr Bin Mughira received the news that the Christians had restarted incursions along the border.
+After the third day of these events, Badr bin Mughira received the news that the Christians had restarted incursions along the border.
 So, he immediately ordered his troops to make preparations for departure.